joanaz/AS-NoteTaker/README.md

 ### Take Note

-- take my note {either of the keys can be used to encrypt a message the opposite key from the one used to encrypt the message is used for decryption}
+- take my note {asymmetric cryptography uses public and private keys to encrypt and decrypt data}
-- take a note {dinner with Linda at Hao tomorrow at six}
+- take a note {dinner with Linda at six tomorrow at Hao}
 - take note {interactive orange juice}

 ### Read all notes